-A continuation on our previous post highlighting steps that insurance carriers take to keep claim benefits to themselves.
-In Part 1, of 5 Ways Insurance Companies Pocket Your Money we addressed sneaky depreciation and skimping on roofing components.
+A continuation of our previous post highlighting steps that insurance carriers take to keep claim benefits to themselves.
+In Part 1 of 5 Ways Insurance Companies Pocket Your Money, we addressed sneaky depreciation and skimping on roofing components.
 Add the following to your list of sneaky insurance carrier tactics to watch out for.

 Why?
 Because it typically costs the carrier more to replace all of your damaged property than to pay to dry it off.
 The horror stories with these companies are never-ending.